Lars Nootbaar Player Props: Cardinals vs. Diamondbacks

-On Tuesday, Lars Nootbaar (.442 on-base percentage in past 10 games, 75 points above season-long percentage) and the St. Louis Cardinals play the Arizona Diamondbacks, whose starting pitcher will be Merrill Kelly.
-First pitch is at 9:40 PM ET.
+Lars Nootbaar and his .452 on-base percentage over his past 10 games (83 points higher than his season-long percentage), will be in action for the St. Louis Cardinals versus the Arizona Diamondbacks and Zac Gallen on July 26 at 3:40 PM ET.

-He had a one-hit showing in his previous game (1-for-2) against the Diamondbacks.
+He had a hitless performance in his previous game (0-for-2) against the Diamondbacks.

 Lars Nootbaar Game Info & Props vs. the Diamondbacks